frankiexyz/ping-exporter/README.md

 For Debian user, you can get the fping deb file from http://ftp.debian.org/debian/pool/main/f/fping/fping_4.0-1_armhf.deb

+For docker user, you can build the container with the Dockerfile(based on alpine around 54M).
+For arm user, you can change FROM to "armhf/alpine"

 PS: The script is working fine with > 40 ping target in a PI 3B.

 Append the following in prometheus's config